navidadxxJose/class_cde/README_cde.md

 We fix q in background.c as q=2p_3 based in arXiv:1907.12216v2, however, if you wish to change it, look for 'q_vf = 2.p3_vf' in background.c and perturbations.c and switch to q_vf  =  pba->vf_parameters[5] .

-In /ini_file_cde you will find a variety of .ini files with different values for Q, s, and p2. b2 must be a negative value to avoid negative values for the density energy of dark energy.
+In _/ini_file_cde_ you will find a variety of .ini files with different values for Q, s, and p2. b2 must be less than zero to avoid negative values for the density energy of dark energy.
 We choose b2 = -1, nevertheless, other values can be used.
 They just will rescale the initial conditions of $\rho_{DE}$.

 To run an example with $Q = 0$, $p2 = 5$, and $s=0.2$  type

-./class ini_file_cde/s_02/Q_0/p_1.ini
+_./class ini_file_cde/s_02/Q_0/p_1.ini_

 Keep in mind that not all parameter settings are possible.